Codecademy/docs/content/javascript/concepts/try-catch/try-catch.md

 ## The `throw` Statement

 The `throw` statement can be used to throw user-defined exceptions.
-The custom exception can be any of the JavaScript types including `String`, `Number`, `Boolean` or `Object` which will be caught by the next outer catch block.
+The custom exception can be any JavaScript type, including `String`, `Number`, `Boolean` or `Object`, which will be caught by the next outer catch block.

 This can be useful for things like validating input: